Back to Educational Sales Homepage>

 Television Under the Swastika- Making use of 285 reels of film discovered in the catacombs of the Berlin Federal Film Archive, this documentary is a fascinating look at the world’s first television broadcast network and the programming the Nazis put on it.

-The Unknown Soldier- The Unknown Soldier documents Germany’s controversial Wehrmacht Exhibition, which for the first time ever revealed the personal letters, photographs and film footage implicating the common foot soldier in horrific acts.
+Unknown Soldier, The- The Unknown Soldier documents Germany’s controversial Wehrmacht Exhibition, which for the first time ever revealed the personal letters, photographs and film footage implicating the common foot soldier in horrific acts.

 We Were So Beloved- Between 1933 and 1941 thousands of Jews fled Nazi Germany and Austria for America.
 Leaving behind brothers, sisters and parents, more than 20,000 of them came together in Washington Heights in New York City.